Active Directory Forest –

 The trees in the forest trust each other, meaning the user of any specific domain of that forest can have access to all other resources in that same forest in which they are working.

 As explained above, there is a separate database for every domain in the forest.
 So, for the users to access or search for a resource in a domain, Domain Controllers are made the Global Catalogue Servers.

 These Catalogue Servers have information of every domain/object in the forest.
 Searches can be conducted based on this information.

 There can be 3 kinds of structures or models of forest in an active directory:-

 Combinations of these structures are required to cater to the needs of different users in an organization.

 Trust is built so that other users of other forests are able to access the resources of that resource forest.
-It protects those network areas that need to be keep operating even in states of other network areas breaking down.
+It protects those network areas that need to keep operating even in states of other network areas breaking down.

 The user accounts and resources are contained in this structure and are independent.
-This forest can be used to provide service or data isolation or service autonomy, if it is configured to be inaccessible by users outside the forest.
+This forest can be used to provide service or data isolation or service autonomy if it is configured to be inaccessible by users outside the forest.

-- Common container of Configuration: This container stores data of Active directory for the forest.
+- Common container of Configuration: This container stores data of Active Directory for the forest.
 Information contained is sites, services, directory partitions and directory-enabled applications.
 Container’s name format is cn=configuration, dc=forestRootDomain.
 Any kind of edits to the container is copied to all domain controllers inside the forest.
 Enterprise Administrators have complete control of the container.